コンテンツにスキップ

 Photography category: Yuya Etori

-- Congratulations on winning the grand prize.
-Please tell us how you feel now.
+-Congratulations on winning the Grand Prize.
+Please tell us how you feel right now.

-I am very pleased that our ongoing efforts are producing results.
+I am very pleased that our ongoing efforts have produced results.

 -What made you decide to become an artist?

-It all started with me wanting to confront myself through photography, and to have many people see the correspondence between the natural scenery I see and the scenery I imagine in my mind through my photographs.
+It all started when I wanted to confront myself through photography and share with many people the correspondence between the natural scenery I see and the landscapes I imagine in my mind through my photographs.

 What made you decide to apply this time?

-I saw the judges' announcement on social media and decided to apply with the intention of taking on the challenge and seeing whether my approach would be accepted from an artistic perspective.
+I saw the judges' announcement on social media and decided to apply to see if my approach would be accepted from an artistic perspective.

--Please tell us about the concept of your work and the thoughts you put into it while creating it.
+-Please tell us about the concept of the work and the thoughts you put into it while creating it.

-Among them, the work submitted this time is a photograph that vividly expresses the feelings one has while climbing a mountain.
+Among them, the work submitted this time is a photograph that vividly expresses the feelings felt while climbing a mountain.

-Even though it may feel tough - shouldering heavy filming equipment, forcing yourself to lift your legs, putting yourself in extreme conditions of your own volition, and having to keep climbing endlessly - the reason you continue climbing is none other than because the scenery you see on the mountain is beautiful.
+Even though it may feel tough to carry heavy filming equipment, force yourself to lift your legs, put yourself in polar environments of your own volition, and continue climbing endlessly, the reason why you climb mountains is simply because the scenery you see on the mountain is beautiful.

-This work captures the correspondence between this mental image and the scene before the viewer's eyes, and expresses the feeling of continuing to move forward even when the future is unclear.
+This photograph captures the correspondence between this mental image and the scene before one's eyes, and expresses the feeling of continuing to move forward even when the future is unclear.

--What was the thing you paid the most attention to and what were the difficulties you faced?
+-What were the things you focused on the most and the things you struggled with?

 This photo was taken in a snowy mountain.
-The biggest hurdle was carrying my equipment, including a medium-format film camera, to the location.
-I went on numerous mountain climbing trips to the Northern Alps to take this photo, and trained hard beforehand.
+The biggest hurdle was carrying the equipment, including a medium-format film camera, to the location.
+In order to take this photo, I went on many mountain climbing trips to the Northern Alps and trained hard.

--Please tell us about your upcoming activities and future goals.
+-Please tell us about your future activities and goals.

 I shoot throughout the year on multiple projects.

-I would like to continue these projects, including "Solo Mountain Journey," for which I received the award this time, "Hokkaido," which links the scenery of my hometown with past memories, and "In the Mist," which captures the obscured scenery in the mist, while also finding new perspectives and continuing to take photographs for the rest of my life.
+I would like to continue these projects, including "Alone in the Mountains," for which I received the award this time, "Hokkaido," which expresses the scenery of my hometown linked to past memories, and "In the Mist," which photographs landscapes obscured by fog, while finding new perspectives and continuing to take photographs for the rest of my life.

--Please give a message to everyone aiming to apply next year!
+-Please give us a message for everyone who is aiming to apply next year!

-Don't be intimidated, just submit work that captures your unique perspective.
+Don't be too nervous, just submit a piece that captures your unique perspective.

 Continuity is the hardest part.
-Please keep going even if you don't see results.
+Keep going even if you don't see results.
 Let's do our best together.

 "profile"